radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/backup-and-restore/schedule-backup.md

 ## Next steps

 After reading this guide you should have an understanding of the steps required to schedule automated environment backups.
-To learn how to restore an environment to a previously backed up version, review the guide on [restoring an environment backup](restore-backup.md).